rests flat on the weathered wood

 Diet

 Larvae feed on leaves and stems of native plants.
 Adults feed on nectar or do not feed.
-Named for the eye-spots on their wings which glow when hit by light, resembling the eyes of a small owl.
+Named for eye-spots on wings which glow when hit by light resembling eyes of small owl.

 Habitat

 Bush and open country.
-Reclusive residents of the forest edge, often seen resting on weathered wood or stone with wings folded flat over the body.
+Reclusive residents of forest edge often seen resting on weathered wood or stone with wings folded flat over body in sheltered spots.

 Range

-Found throughout the North and South Islands in native forests, scrublands, and gardens.
-Most common in lowland forested regions with diverse native plants.
+Found throughout North and South Islands in native forests scrublands and gardens.
+Most common in lowland forested regions with diverse native plants across country.

 Endemism